jbrisbin/rabbitmq-webhooks/README.markdown

 ### Example Configuration

-As of v0.14, there is a Ruby script you can use to transalte a YAML config file into the more complex and finicky Erlang config file.
+As of v0.14, there is a Ruby script (`scripts/gen_config`) you can use to translate a YAML config file into the more complex and finicky Erlang config file.
 It will generate the correct atoms for you to include in your system `rabbitmq.config` file.

 An example YAML file will look like this (with the bare minimum left uncommented,